-The Millet and District Historical Society has in its possession the school bell from the first Millet School.
-The Millet and District Lions Club purchased the bell.
+The Millet and District Historical Society has in its possession the school bell from the first Millet School, purchased by the Millet and District Lions Club.
 It is housed in a kiosk built by the Lions Club next to the Museum.

-The exhibit "Millet: From a Signpost in a Slough" officially opened on Sunday, April 1, including four facades depicting early Millet ca 1891 - 1940.
-The facades feature The Millet Hotel, Burn Creamery, the Livery Barn built by Bob Elder in 1910, the Mercantile Store and supplemented by several cases and floor displays.
+The exhibit "Millet: From a Signpost in a Slough" officially opened on Sunday, April 1, 2001.
+It includes four facades depicting early Millet circa 1891 - 1940.
+The facades include The Millet Hotel, Burn Creamerys, the Livery Barn built by Bob Elder in 1910, and the Mercantile Store.
+The exhibit is supplemented by several cases and floor displays.